bueroparallel/bp_pagetree/Readme.md

 server-side solution, as the v9 core component does all the filtering client-side.
 - Dragging and dropping onto previously closed page nodes will not open their subpages automatically.
 To move or copy a page there, please open the target subtree first.
-In case you see a permanent "..." message where a subtree should be, please simply refresh the page tree in the top right corner of the component.
+In case you see a permanent "..." placeholder where a subtree should be, please simply refresh the page tree in the top right corner of the component.
 - The extension hasn't been tested with complex workspace/versioning setups or deep database mounts yet.
 Any feedback is very much appreciated.